 If any household member moves out of the assisted unit, the household must inform the Housing Authority in writing within 14 calendar days of the move out.
-If the reduction in family members results in the number of bedrooms in the unit exceeding that which the family is eligible for, the Housing Authority will reduce the subsidy standard and reduce the payment standard accordingly at the family's next annual recertification.
+If the reduction in family members results in the number of bedrooms in the unit exceeding that which the family is eligible for, the Housing Authority will reduce the subsidy standard and reduce the voucher size and adjust the payment standard accordingly at the family's next regular recertification or with at least 30 days notice of the change, or longer as established by Housing Authority procedures.